← Retour au blog

 • bugs don’t vanish; they shift—from typos to “plausible hallucinations”

-What actually changes: from “coding” to running a production workshop The useful shift:
+What actually changes: from “coding” to running a production workshop

-Before You wrote code.
+You wrote code.

 You become closer to a workshop manager than a craftsperson carving every line.